-With so many things that can prevent your riding lawn mower from starting, it’s hard to know exactly where to start and what all you need to check.
-It’s frustrating enough to have a mower that won’t start, but now you need to remember figure out everything that can cause your starting issue?
+With so many things that can prevent your riding lawn mower from starting, it’s hard to know exactly where to start and what you need to check.
+It’s frustrating enough to have a mower that won’t start, but now you need to remember to figure out everything that can cause your starting issue.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.